dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 # OpenCore and macOS 11: Big Sur

 * To do:
-  * Grabbing the macOS installer(## Installation)
-  * Add VM guide(### Virtual Machine Route)
-  * Properly split up VirtualBox into separate file
-  * Add raw disk passing to VBox
+  * Clarify that raw disk works for both internal and external for VBox
-  * Cross-platform install media steps?
-Investigate dmg -> iso method
-  * Add Workstation and Fusion, with USB passing and raw disk passing
+  * Add Workstation, with USB passing and raw disk passing
-  * Pass USB device instead of using raw disk for VBox?
-Need to investigate
+  * Pass USB device instead of using raw disk for VBox, will leave to fewt

 It's that time of year again and with it, and a new macOS beta has been dropped.
 Here's all the info you need to get started.

 **Reminder that Dortania and any tools mentioned in this guide are neither responsible for any corruption, data loss, or other ill effects that may arise from this guide, including ones caused by typos.
 You, the end user, must understand this is beta software on unsupported machines so do not pester developers for fixes.
 Dortania will not be accepting issues regarding this mini-guide except for typos and/or errors.**

 **This guide expects you to have a basic understanding of the terminal, virtual machines, and hackintoshing.
-If you are not familiar with these, we highly recommend you to wait until there is a easier and more straight-forward solution available.**
+If you are not familiar with these, we highly recommend you to wait until there is an easier and more straight-forward solution available.**

 ## Backstory